Catalysts/catalysts-bot/README.md

 ```
 module.exports = {
 	intent: "your intent",				//the intent to match
 	location: "your location",			//the location: "linz", "vienna" or "cluj"
 	menu: function(callback) {...}		//a function that parses the menu from somewhere
 }
 ```

+All js files in 'menus' will be loaded automatically (except if the file starts with an underscore '_').

 ## Testing